chelseasams/xlfisk/schedule.md

 #### In Class

 - Introduction to Content First, Mobile First
-- Our Process section in Markdown
+- Markdown as a content first approach to structure essential page content
+- Style tiles as a first step in developing a style guide
-- Review Syllabus
+- Review syllabus (and Week 1 schedule)

 #### Tasks